 What is SEIS and how can you benefit from it?

 The Seed Enterprise Investment Scheme – or SEIS – is a special tax incentive scheme designed to help very early-stage companies attract investment.
 If you’ve been speaking to investors they’re sure to have mentioned it.
 Most individual investors will expect to get the valuable tax reliefs that come from investing in an SEIS qualifying business (if the business is young enough, and small enough, to qualify).
-This guide will help you answer the following questions:

-• Can my company qualify for EIS?
+- Can my company qualify for SEIS?

-• If it does, what’s the benefit to my investors?
+- If it does, what’s the benefit to my investors?

-• What kind of investors can qualify?
+- What kind of investors can qualify?

-• Does the investment need to be structured in any particular way?
+- Does the investment need to be structured in any particular way?

-• How does it work in practice?
+- How does it work in practice?

-• Do I need to do anything after issuing SEIS certificates?
+- Do I need to do anything after issuing SEIS certificates?

 Larger and more mature businesses will need to consider whether they can qualify for SEIS’s older sibling, the Enterprise Investment Scheme (EIS).
 We have a guide on that scheme available here.
 There is also a scheme which incentivises investment from Venture Capital Trusts (the VCT scheme).

 This guide gives a summary of some of the key conditions which must be met to obtain the various reliefs.
 The full conditions are very wide-ranging and have evolved to counter various tax avoidance schemes and perceived abuses of the generous tax reliefs available.
-The gov.uk website contains a good description of all of the conditions and is helpfulfor those looking to investigate further.
+The gov.uk website contains a good description of all of the conditions and is helpful for those looking to investigate further.

 Can my company qualify for SEIS?

-• Firstly, your company must exist wholly for the purposes of one or more “qualifying” trades for three years after an issue of SEIS-qualifying shares.
+- Firstly, your company must exist wholly for the purposes of one or more “qualifying” trades for three years after an issue of SEIS-qualifying shares.
 Not only are investment companies excluded, but the company must also not be carrying on certain kinds of excluded trading activities e.g. trading in land or securities, various financial and professional services, leasing businesses, hotel and nursing home businesses – a full list of excluded activities is available by following this link.
 If your company has subsidiaries then this test – and all the qualifying criteria - must generally be met by looking at the group as a whole.

-• The company issuing the shares must have a “permanent establishment” in the UK (broadly, a business presence here) but that does not prevent it having business establishments overseas, or overseas subsidiaries.
+- The company issuing the shares must have a “permanent establishment” in the UK (broadly, a business presence here) but that does not prevent it having business establishments overseas, or overseas subsidiaries.

-• SEIS is also aimed at small businesses, so the company must have gross assets of less than £200,000, and fewer than 25 full-time equivalent employees.
+- SEIS is also aimed at small businesses, so the company must have gross assets of less than £350,000, and fewer than 25 full-time equivalent employees.
 The “gross assets” test measures a company’s assets ignoring any liabilities or debts.
 So a company with assets of £20m and debts of £20m will have gross assets of £20m, and will not be able to attract investments under the SEIS regime.

-• The company must not have issued EIS or VCT-qualifying shares to anyone else.
+- The company must not have issued EIS or VCT-qualifying shares to anyone else.
 Once the company has issued SEIS shares it can consider issuing EIS and VCT-qualifying shares, but any SEIS shares must come first.

-• The company cannot be listed on a stock exchange and it must be independent (for example, not under the control of any other company, although it’s acceptable for it to be majority owned by an individual).
+- The company cannot be listed on a stock exchange and it must be independent (for example, not under the control of any other company, although it’s acceptable for it to be majority owned by an individual).

-• The company must also be able to demonstrate that there is a real “risk-to-capital” for all investors rather than merely aiming to preserve capital asset values.
+- The company must also be able to demonstrate that there is a real “risk-to-capital” for all investors rather than merely aiming to preserve capital asset values.
 This condition was introduced to ensure that heavily asset-backed trades could not secure tax-favoured investment.
 SEIS (like EIS and VCT) is designed to encourage investment in entrepreneurial businesses that carry real risk, which is where the Government feels that the tax reliefs can do most good.

-• The company must also spend the money on the intended qualifying trade within three years of the investment.
+- The company must also spend the money on the intended qualifying trade within three years of the investment.
 Hoarding SEIS money is not encouraged!

 If it does, what’s the benefit to my investors?